Monte Carlo with kernel-based Gibbs measures: Guarantees for probabilistic herding: Introduction

 Gibbs measures are probability distributions that describe systems of interacting particles.
 Choosing the interaction carefully, one can arrange the Gibbs measure to favor configurations of points that tend to minimize $I_{K}$ in \eqref{e:IPM}, when a suitable inverse temperature parameter goes to infinity.
 Gibbs measures have been studied for decades in probability and mathematical physics, with a focus on models that relate to electromagnetism \citep{serfaty2018systems}.
-Classical results include large deviation principles (LDPs; \citep{chafai2014first}) and concentration inequalities in some cases \citep{chafai2018concentration}.
-Our main contribution is to prove that the Gibbs measure whose points \emph{repel} each other by an amount given by a \emph{bounded} kernel $K(x,y)$ satisfies a concentration inequality for the worst-case integration error \eqref{e:IPM}; see \cref{th:concentration_inequality}.
-Our \cref{c:sub_Gaussian_decay} shows a faster sub-Gaussian decay than the i.i.d or MCMC case, coming from the kernel-dependent repulsion.
-In other words, our probabilistic relaxation of herding provably outperforms classical Monte Carlo methods, in the limited sense that it requires fewer nodes to reach a given worst-case integration error in any given RKHS.
+Classical results include large deviation principles (LDPs; \citealp{chafai2014first}) and concentration inequalities in some cases \citep{chafai2018concentration}.
+Our main contribution is to prove that the Gibbs measure whose points \emph{repel} each other by an amount given by a \emph{bounded} kernel $K(x,y)$ satisfies a concentration inequality for the worst-case integration error~\eqref{e:IPM}; see Theorem~\ref{th:concentration_inequality}.
+Our Corollary~\ref{c:sub_Gaussian_decay} shows a faster sub-Gaussian decay than the i.i.d or MCMC case, coming from the repulsion.
+In other words, our probabilistic relaxation of herding provably outperforms classical Monte Carlo methods, in the sense that it comes with tighter confidence intervals for a fixed worst-case integration error~\eqref{e:IPM}.
+We emphasize that the size of the confidence intervals we provide still decays as $n^{-1/2}$, like classical Monte Carlo, but the coverage is improved through one of the dependences in $n$ being replaced by the inverse temperature.

 There are many limitations to be studied in future work, however.
 In particular, in the absence of a better sampling algorithm, we currently rely on MCMC to sample from our Gibbs measure; while we provide experimental evidence that the statistical properties of the target are well approximated, mixing time results tailored to our particular target would be important.
 Moreover, we assume that the target measure has compact support and rely on an approximation to evaluate the kernel embedding, as in most herding papers.
 Here again, we follow usage and numerically assess the impact of that approximation step, but incorporating an estimator of the kernel embedding in the theory would be a plus, and it would demonstrate another interest of Gibbs measures in the analysis of kernel-based methods.